 If an employer is not addressing a workplace hazard that has been brought to its attention, an employee should contact an OSHA area office or state office via a written complaint.
 As noted above, there are ways to do this anonymously, even though the law prohibits employers from discriminating or retaliating against safety whistleblowers.
 Once the report is made, OSHA or its state counterpart will determine whether or not there are reasonable grounds for believing that a violation or danger exists.
 If so, the agency at issue will conduct an inspection and report its findings to the employer and employee representatives, including any steps that need to be taken to correct safety and health issues.

 Workplace safety is of paramount importance.
 Government organizations are charged with regulating the workplace and forcing safer work practices through OSHA and other legislation.
-If you have a workplace safety issue, contact a legal expert to learn about your options.
-Start now with a free attorney match at no obligation.
+If you have a workplace safety issue, contact a local employment attorney to learn about your options.